roderickjackson-bradley/socket_io_app/work/w11/d1/03-04-mastermind-settings-lab/mastermind-settings-lab.md

 4. Created a minimal `<SettingsPage>` component that included a "HOME" `<Link>`.

-In this lab, you'll continue to have fun building out Mastermind using what you know about components, state, props, styling, methods, event handlers, routing and of course, JavaScript.
+In this lab, you'll continue to have fun building out react-mastermind using what you know about components, state, props, styling, methods, event handlers, routing and of course, JavaScript.

 **This lab is not a deliverable**